 The artist explicitly addressed her interest in, but also her critical attitude towards, consumer society, technical progress, medicine and diagnostics, and the (female) body and its implications, as well as the reality of her own life as an artist, mother, and wife, starting in the early 1960s – long before today's omnipresent discourses on gender equality, medical ethics, the digital age, and sustainable lifestyles.
 With humor, sharp punchlines, the bold aesthetic and sense of mission of pop and new materials such as vinyl, Kiki Kogelnik finds her unique way and, from today's perspective, proves to be one of the most diverse and independent examples of early postmodern art.

-The exhibition project is generously supported by the Kiki Kogelnik Foundation and will be shown at two further venues in Europe – for the Bank Austria Kunstforum Wien reason enough to once again consolidate its reputation for offering pioneering artists a significant stage and confirming them as part of the international map.
+The exhibition project is generously supported by the Kiki Kogelnik Foundation and is a cooperation with the Brandts Art Museum in Odense, Denmark, as well as the Kunsthaus Zürich, where the show will also be on view after its stop in Vienna - reason enough for the Bank Austria Kunstforum Wien to once again cement its reputation for offering artistic pioneers an international stage.

 Curated by Lisa Ortner-Kreil